codership/documentation/galeracluster/source/mysqlwsrepoptions.rst

 --index                      The index of this node in the node list.

-For an example script that updates two tables on a local node, with changes taking place at the cluster level, see the follow `script <http://bazaar.launchpad.net/~codership/codership-mysql/wsrep-5.5/view/head:/support-files/wsrep_notify.sh>`_.
+.. seealso:: For an example script that updates two tables on the local node, with changes taking place at the cluster level, see the follow `script <http://bazaar.launchpad.net/~codership/codership-mysql/wsrep-5.5/view/head:/support-files/wsrep_notify.sh>`_.